Greek central bank says political consensus key to growth

 Prime Minister Alexis Tsipras failed to secure the backing of opposition parties last week for the pension reform after his government's majority shrank to just three seats last month.

-The central bank said speeding up privatisations and maximising the value of state-owned real estate were the most powerful tools to revive investment and growth.
+The central bank said speeding up privatizations and maximizing the value of state-owned real estate were the most powerful tools to revive investment and growth.

-A successful completion of the first review of the bailout programme by Greece's creditors early next year would lead to Greek banks regaining access to cheaper funding from the European Central Bank, and to Greek government bonds being purchased in the ECB's quantitative easing programme, it said.
+A successful completion of the first review of the bailout program by Greece's creditors early next year would lead to Greek banks regaining access to cheaper funding from the European Central Bank, and to Greek government bonds being purchased in the ECB's quantitative easing program, it said.

-That appeared to contradict a comment by ECB Vice-President Vitor Constancio on Thursday that other conditions were required to include Greek bonds in the asset purchase programme.
+That appeared to contradict a comment by ECB Vice-President Vitor Constancio on Thursday that other conditions were required to include Greek bonds in the asset purchase program.

 (Reporting by Lefteris Papadimas; Editing by Paul Taylor)